Different types of business debt

 Owner occupied commercial loans rely wholly or predominantly on the ongoing strength of your business to service the repayments.
 As such, robust business information is typically required to assess these types of loans.
 Often however, these loans are cheaper and have more generous terms than Commercial Investment loans.
 The borrowing entity does not necessarily have to be the same as the trading business entity in order to be classed as 'owner occupied'.
 It is quite common to have separate property owner and trading business companies / Trust / SMSF etc, but there are of course a few requirements to meet in this regard.

 Commercial Property Investment Loans

 These loans are typically part of an overall Investment strategy.
 The expectation is that over time the Commercial Investment property will provide regular cash flow as well as potential capital gains.
 Market conditions of course have a large impact in this regard.
 The servicing of these loans is typically via the net rental income collected from tenants.
 From an investor's and lender's perspective the quality and length of tenancies is therefore critical to ensure likely ongoing ability to service debt repayments.
-A valuation and lender risk analysis will therefore typically focus on these areas as well as the quality and location of the building, whether the current property rental is above or below market value, the ability to re-let the property if the current tenant leaves or cannot pay, and the weighted average lease expiry (WALE) or weighted average lease term (WALT), which is an average length of al tenancies combined.
+A valuation and lender risk analysis will therefore typically focus on these areas as well as the quality and location of the building, whether the current property rental is above or below market value, the ability to re-let the property if the current tenant leaves or cannot pay, and the weighted average lease expiry (WALE) or weighted average lease term or expiry (WALT or WALE), which is an average length of all remaining tenancies combined.